Richard172/battleship/README.md

 # battleship
 a game of battleship which the player fights against the AI (normal or difficult)

-1. Copy all of the .hpp files and .cpp file
+1. Copy all of the .hpp files and .cpp file to the same directory
 2. Compile the battleship.cpp file using a C++ compiler
 3. Run battleship.exe
 4. enjoy the short game